TrellixVulnTeam/swahilipython_SCMU/Doc/library/contextlib.rst

 The primary use case for :class:`ExitStack` is the one given in the class
 documentation: supporting a variable number of context managers and other cleanup operations in a single :keyword:`with` statement.
-The variability may come from the number of context managers needed being driven by user input (such as opening a user specified collection of files), or from some of the context managers being optional::
+The variability may come kutoka the number of context managers needed being driven by user input (such as opening a user specified collection of files), or kutoka some of the context managers being optional::

     with ExitStack() as stack: